C0DE-AD1CT/C0DE-AD1CT/README.md

 - 💞️ I’m looking to collaborate on a project which involves c++ or python or java and their derivitave languages
 - 📫 How to reach me alex.sov@hotmail.com

-I am a junior programme with 4 - 5 years experience.
+I am a junior programmer with 4 - 5 years experience.
+Have experience in : C++ , Java , python , Html , Javascript